Hawk652/Capstone-Guidance-Robot/Documentation/Signoffs/Power Subsystem.md

 ![ALT](https://github.com/Hawk652/Capstone-Guidance-Robot/blob/main/Documentation/Images/Power/ripple%20plot.png)

 The lowest ripple voltage tolerance in the system is the Raspberry PI3 and LIDAR with a voltage of 5 ± 5\% V. Then the ripple voltage of the system must not exceed 250 mVpp.
-As seen from the plot, the ripple voltage coming out of the 12V/5V converter is less than 50mVpp.
-The plot shows that the ripple voltage will not be high enough to damage the electrical components.
+As seen from the plot, the ripple voltage coming out of the 12V/5V converter is less than 250mVpp.
+So, the power subsystem achieves the constraint of sending less than 250mVpp to the components.

 ## BOM
 | Item                          | Quantity | Price Per Item        | Total Price       |